 End of an era

-World Online News reports that The 737-600’s last revenue flight will be a one-way, cross border trip from Stockholm to Oslo, marking a fitting farewell for the airliner.
+Routes Online reports that The 737-600’s last revenue flight will be a one-way, cross border trip from Stockholm to Oslo, marking a fitting farewell for the airliner.
 SAS first introduced the aircraft at the end of 1998, operating flights to Amsterdam, Brussels, Helsinki, Oslo and Paris CDG.

 According to Planespotters, the first of these planes was delivered in October of that year, affectionately named the Arnljot Viking.
 Now, the last plane standing is Geirmund Viking, with registration number LN-RPG.
 This unit was delivered on April 1999 and has remained a trusted companion for the airline ever since.

 Additionally, SAS was the launch customer for this 737NG.
 The carrier made its first order in 1995 before receiving its first one three years later.